OUR MERIVALE TEAM

 Ben Greeno’s talent for restrained simplicity sets the tone at both The Paddington Precinct and Hotel Centennial, where he is executive chef.
 With an incredible eye for detail and a technical dexterity honed in the world’s best kitchens, Ben’s cooking takes classic comfort food on rousing adventures.
 After working at Rene Redzepi’s Noma, Ben made his way to Sydney in 2011 to head up Momofuku Seibo where he earned three Good Food Guide hats in his first year.

 Franck Moreau’s passion for wine was sparked at a young age.
-Born in Mâcon, Burgundy he grew up surrounded by the vineyards, watching winemakers and developing his palette.
+Born in Mâcon, Burgundy he grew up surrounded by the vineyards, watching winemakers and developing his palate.
 After stints at Gordon Ramsay’s Claridge’s and Savoy Grill, Franck travelled the world, expanding his knowledge of old and new world wines before landing in Sydney.
 Joining Merivale in 2005, Franck has developed an incredibly vast and talented sommelier team and won countless awards and accolades during his time with us.
 Most notably, in 2011 he became Australia’s very first Master Sommelier.

 Group Bars Manager